-Students must submit the Official Withdrawal from the University form to the Registrar's Office by email to: registrar@pfeiffer.edu; or in person.
-Students leaving the University without requesting an official withdrawal from the Registrar's Office, will receive failing grades (AW or F) in each course for which they are registered at the time of their departure.
+Students must submit the Official Withdrawal from the University form to the Registrar's Office in person or by email to: registrar@pfeiffer.edu.
+Students leaving the University without requesting an official withdrawal from the Registrar's Office, will receive failing grades (AW or F) in all courses for which they are registered at the time of their departure.